-Summer is a time of abundance for farmers of fresh fruits and vegetables!
-Yet many low-income and food insecure individuals have diets more likely to contain potato chips than carrots.
-We know these kinds of “junk food” diets make these individuals vulnerable to obesity and obesity-related diseases such as diabetes and heart disease.
-What are the barriers to sharing the healthy harvest to a wider circle of individuals from all kinds of socio-economic backgrounds?
+Summer is a time of abundance for farmers of fresh fruits and vegetables.
+Yet, many low-income and food-insecure individuals have diets more likely to contain potato chips than carrots.
+We know these kinds of “junk food” diets make these individuals vulnerable to obesity and obesity-related diseases such as diabetes and heart disease, but how do we address this?
+What are the barriers?

 Federal Government’s Response to Food Insecurity: Food Stamps

-In the United States, our government’s response to American citizens’ food insecurity has been with food stamps.
+In the United States, our government’s response to food insecurity is food stamps.
 Piloted since 1939, the program became permanent in 1964 when President Lyndon B. Johnson signed the Food Stamp Act.
-In 2008, the federal food stamps program managed by the Food and Nutrition Service (FNS) of the United States Department of Agriculture (USDA) was renamed “Supplemental Nutrition Assistance Program” or SNAP.
+In 2008, the federal food stamps program, managed by the Food and Nutrition Service (FNS) of the United States Department of Agriculture (USDA), was renamed “Supplemental Nutrition Assistance Program” or SNAP.

 In 2015, a family of four was eligible for benefits if they received less than $2,050 gross monthly income.
-To calculate the benefits allotment for this family of four, the net monthly income of the household is multiplied by 0.3, and then subtracted from the maximum allotment for the household size.
+To calculate the benefits allotted for this family of four, the net monthly income of the household is multiplied by 0.3 and then subtracted from the maximum allotment for the household size.

-SNAP benefits can be used to purchase a wide range of “foods for the household to eat” but cannot be used for items such as liquor, tobacco, and non-food items such as soaps, paper products, household supplies and medicines.
-Interestingly, throughout the history of the food stamp program there has been support for placing restrictions of the types of food available for purchase with SNAP benefits.
-Specifically, “luxury and non-nutritious” foods have come under the most criticism but the government has concluded that it would be “administratively costly and burdensome” to preclude sales of those items.
+SNAP benefits can be used to purchase a wide range of “foods for the household to eat,” but cannot be used for items such as liquor, tobacco, and non-food items such as soaps, paper products, household supplies, and medicines.
+Interestingly, throughout the history of the food stamp program, restrictions have been supported.
+Specifically, “luxury and non-nutritious” foods have come under the most criticism, but the government has concluded that it would be “administratively costly and burdensome” to preclude sales of those items.
 As such, beneficiaries can purchase seafood, steak, soft drinks, candy, and bakery items with their SNAP benefits.